 “The need to have rewards related to my results.”

 Providing team members with opportunities to satisfy these needs motivates them to perform at higher levels.
-Although team members understand the employer is the boss of the practice, they are the boss or CEO of their job.
+Although team members understand the employer is the leader of the practice, they are the boss or CEO of their job.
 They want to be empowered to perform their jobs in their own ways and be rewarded for successful performance.
 That means the dentist gives authority to team members to manage their area of responsibility that is doing well and share the rewards of superior performance with them.

 In essence, the team members are treated as minor partners because they don’t undertake the overall responsibility or risk as the dentist.
 Besides allowing them to perform their jobs with minimal interference, they share in the profits, albeit in a minor way.